The Ultimate Guide to MSR Fuel

 What fuel(s) does my stove use?

-MSR stoves last a lifetime—or maybe two or three.
-That’s why we see a lot of them with new owners and questions about the original specs.
+Properly cared for, MSR stoves can last a lifetime—or maybe two or three.
+That’s why we see a lot of them with new owners and questions about the original specs, including what fuel to use.
 With over 50 years of history, this is truly a deep topic worthy of discussion, complicated by the myriad names of common fuel types from region to region.
 If we had to use a broad brush though, there are essentially three types of stoves that MSR has made over the years: canister fuel, white gas and multi-fuel.

 As mentioned above, canister stoves run on any canister with an EN 417 standard thread mount.
 Always opt for an 80/20 mix of isobutane and propane for optimal performance, but in a pinch, if the canister threads on easily without any undue resistance, you’re good to go.
 Just be aware that, though rare, some canisters in unregulated environments might have been re-filled with…well, just about anything.
 Buyer beware.